What a Subcontractor Agreement Is: Prime/Sub Relationship, Flow-Down Provisions, and Distinction from Employment

 A subcontractor agreement (often called a "subcontract") is a contract between a general contractor (GC) or prime contractor and a subcontractor, under which the subcontractor agrees to perform a defined portion of the work on a construction project, trade package, or broader service engagement in exchange for payment.
 Subcontracts occupy a middle layer in the contractual chain: above sits the prime contract between the owner and the GC; below may sit sub-subcontracts if the subcontractor engages its own workers.

 The Prime/Sub Contractual Chain.
 Understanding the prime/sub relationship is essential to interpreting any subcontract.
-The GC is contractually responsible to the owner for the entire project — including the subcontractor's work.
+The GC is contractually responsible to the owner for the entire project, including the subcontractor's work.
 The subcontractor is contractually responsible to the GC, not to the owner.
-This means the subcontractor's rights (to payment, to dispute resolution, to extensions of time) generally flow through the GC, not directly against the owner.
+This means the subcontractor's rights, including rights to payment, dispute resolution, and time extensions, generally flow through the GC, not directly against the owner.
 If the GC fails, becomes insolvent, or is terminated, the subcontractor's position can be severely compromised even if the subcontractor has performed perfectly.
+On a $5M project where the GC becomes insolvent at 80% completion, a subcontractor that has performed $400,000 of work may recover only cents on the dollar from the bankruptcy estate, even if the owner has paid the GC in full for that work.

 Flow-Down Provisions.
 The clause above illustrates one of the most consequential features of subcontracts: flow-down provisions.
-These clauses incorporate the terms of the prime contract into the subcontract "to the extent applicable," binding the subcontractor to obligations that were negotiated between the owner and GC — without the subcontractor having a seat at that negotiating table.
+These clauses incorporate the terms of the prime contract into the subcontract "to the extent applicable," binding the subcontractor to obligations that were negotiated between the owner and GC without the subcontractor having a seat at that negotiating table.
 Flow-down provisions can include: liquidated damages for delay (exposing the subcontractor to daily penalties even if the GC's own delays contributed), differing site conditions clauses (limiting the subcontractor's right to extra compensation for concealed conditions), dispute resolution requirements (requiring arbitration under the prime contract's rules), and change order procedures (requiring the GC's written approval before the subcontractor begins additional work).
+In George Hyman Construction Co. v.
+Gatewood, 453 A.2d 1315 (D.C.
+1982), the court held that flow-down clauses bind subcontractors only to provisions that are actually applicable to the subcontractor's tier in the project, not to every prime contract provision wholesale.
+This interpretive principle gives subcontractors a basis to challenge flow-downs of provisions that logically address owner-GC dealings rather than subcontractor obligations.

 Not an Employment Relationship.
 Subcontractors are legally distinct from employees of the GC.
-A subcontractor is an independent business entity that: controls its own workforce, bears its own business risk, carries its own insurance, maintains its own licenses, and is responsible for its own taxes.
-This distinction matters for: payroll tax obligations (GC does not withhold from subcontractor payments), workers' compensation (subcontractor carries its own policy), liability allocation (subcontractor indemnifies GC for its own acts), and labor law (GC generally does not owe subcontractor workers minimum wage or overtime under FLSA).
-However, the distinction is not always clear in practice — particularly for single-person subcontractors performing work under close GC supervision — and misclassification exposes both parties to significant liability (see Section 06).
+A subcontractor is an independent business entity that controls its own workforce, bears its own business risk, carries its own insurance, maintains its own licenses, and is responsible for its own taxes.
+This distinction matters for: payroll tax obligations (GC does not withhold from subcontractor payments), workers' compensation (subcontractor carries its own policy), liability allocation (subcontractor indemnifies GC for its own acts), and labor law (GC generally does not owe subcontractor workers minimum wage or overtime under the FLSA).
+However, the distinction is not always clear in practice, particularly for single-person subcontractors performing work under close GC supervision, and misclassification exposes both parties to significant liability (see Section 06).

 What to Do

-Before signing any subcontract, obtain and read the prime contract in full — especially its indemnification, dispute resolution, delay, differing site conditions, and change order provisions.
+Before signing any subcontract, obtain and read the prime contract in full, especially its indemnification, dispute resolution, delay, differing site conditions, and change order provisions.
 Identify every flow-down clause and assess whether the obligations flowed down are commercially acceptable at your tier of the project.
 If the prime contract includes provisions that are more onerous than the subcontract explicitly states, the flow-down clause may make you responsible for those provisions anyway.
 Negotiate for a carve-out of flow-down provisions that are inconsistent with your subcontract price or scope.
+Where possible, request the GC's subcontract template before bidding to price compliance costs.
+When the GC's subcontract is significantly more onerous than AIA A401 or ConsensusDocs 750, use those industry-standard forms as your baseline for red-line markups.
+If the GC refuses any modification, consider whether the risk-adjusted bid price and the contractual risk profile make the project worth pursuing.